ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-112.md

 Understanding what opportunities for growth and development are available to team members is important for fostering a culture of learning and improvement, as well as for retaining top talent.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with what opportunities for growth and development are available to team members.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with what opportunities for growth and development are available to team members.
 Consider whether you feel that there are clear paths for career progression, and whether there are opportunities for learning and professional development.

-2. Identify any challenges: Identify any challenges or issues with what opportunities for growth and development are available to team members.
+2. **Identify any challenges**: Identify any challenges or issues with what opportunities for growth and development are available to team members.
 These may include a lack of training or support for team members to develop new skills, a lack of clear paths for career progression, or a perception that certain team members receive more opportunities than others.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with what opportunities for growth and development are available to team members.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with what opportunities for growth and development are available to team members.
 These may include providing additional training or support to team members to help them develop new skills, establishing clearer paths for career progression, or investing in new technologies or tools to enhance learning and professional development.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with what opportunities for growth and development are available to team members.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with what opportunities for growth and development are available to team members.

 Sample Answers
 --------------